kc0bfv/autophugo/README.md

 ## License

 The original template is released under the Creative Commons Attribution 3.0 License.
 Please keep the original attribution link when using for your own project.

+The Magnific Popup lightbox is available under the MIT license, more info at their website linked above.